Zhou Yongkang: Minister of Public Security

 Somewhat emulating Zhou's concurrently holding party and government posts in addition to his role as Minister of Public Security, the reforms carried out during Zhou's tenure called for provincial and local police chiefs (i.e., heads of Public Security organs) to also hold membership in local party leadership councils as well as leading government posts, and, more importantly, hold a leading post in the Zhengfawei.
-The intent of the reforms were to make decisions about policing, investigations, and the court system more efficient in an era of more pronounced social conflict.
-However, in practice the reforms gave party and government policy makers, who were not constitutionally empowered to serve day-to-day executive duties, an avenue to directly intervene in domestic security concerns, such as using force to crack down on "mass incidents".
-In addition, that the Zhengfawei, which normally oversaw government policy in the courts, prosecution agencies, criminal legislation, paramilitary forces, and internal intelligence services, had combined jurisdiction over executive police organs meant that Zhengfawei chiefs held immense and largely unchecked legislative, executive, and judicial power.
+The reforms were intended to make decisions about policing, investigations, and the court system more efficient in an era of more pronounced social conflict.
+However, in practice, the reforms gave party and government policymakers, who were not constitutionally empowered to serve day-to-day executive duties, an avenue to directly intervene in domestic security concerns, such as using force to crack down on "mass incidents".
+In addition, the Zhengfawei, which normally oversaw government policy in the courts, prosecution agencies, criminal legislation, paramilitary forces, and internal intelligence services, had combined jurisdiction over executive police organs, meaning that Zhengfawei chiefs held immense and largely unchecked legislative, executive, and judicial powers.

 As Minister of Public Security, Zhou was seen as China's "national police chief".
-He undertook significant reforms of the country's policing system, which not only faced external pressures from a deteriorating domestic security situation, but also internal dissent due to stagnant wages and lack of resources.
-Zhou set out mandating the construction of new office buildings to serve as police headquarters, provided modern housing for officers.
-He also implemented a wide array of disciplinary regulations, including making offenses such as using firearms outside of work duties, drinking and driving, and gambling during work hours causes for dismissal.
-He was also said to have fired several hundred police officers for drinking problems.
+He undertook significant reforms of the country's policing system, which not only faced external pressures from a deteriorating domestic security situation but also internal dissent due to stagnant wages and lack of resources.
+Zhou set out mandating the construction of new office buildings to serve as police headquarters and also provided modern housing for officers.
+He also implemented a wide array of disciplinary regulations, including making offenses such as using firearms outside of work duties, drinking and driving, and gambling during work hours cause for dismissal.
+He was also said to have fired several hundred police officers from their posts due to their irresponsible drinking problems.

 Zhou held high-profile "mass study sessions" in an attempt to indoctrinate officers politically on party policies.
 He also instituted a nationwide "professional training boot camp" intended to streamline police operations and teach officers about professional ethics, making it mandatory for rank-and-file officers to take "professional training" for half of their working day.
 Zhou also began a national campaign for xinfang petitioners to "speak directly with the police chief", aimed at creating a more effective means to address petitioner grievances.
 As part of this campaign, the number of petitions and their response rates were tied to financial and career advancement consequences for local officials.
 As a result, many local authorities hired thugs and private security firms to detain, harass, beat, or otherwise discourage petitioners from filing their grievances.
 It spawned an entire industry of private security firms specializing in petitioners, as well as an increase in the number of extrajudicial detention centres known as "black jails".
-With increased resources at the disposal of police departments and a higher concentration of power, law enforcement agencies often found itself at odds with public interest; public trust in domestic security organs eroded.
+With increased resources at the disposal of police departments and a higher concentration of power, law enforcement agencies often found themselves at odds with public interest; public trust in domestic security organs eroded.